13. Using Grooves

 Grooves can be applied to both audio and MIDI clips.
-In audio clips, grooves work by adjusting the clip’s warping behavior (see 9.2), and thus only work on clips with Warp enabled.
+In audio clips, grooves work by adjusting the clip’s warping behavior (see ‘Time-Warping Samples’), and thus only work on clips with Warp enabled.

 Note: In Live Intro and Lite, grooves can be loaded from the browser and applied to clips, but cannot be edited in the Groove Pool.

 13.1.1 Adjusting Groove Parameters